-This post is a preview of a forthcoming online Davenant Hall class, “Natural Law and Scriptural Authority”, running in the Fall Term 2022 (September to December), and convened by Dr. Bradford Littlejohn.
+This post is a preview of a forthcoming online Davenant Hall class, “Natural Law and Scriptural Authority”, running in the Michaelmas Term 2023 (September 25th to December 9th), and convened by Dr. Bradford Littlejohn.

 If you wish to register for the module you can do so here.